 Attribution tracking refers to mapping your customer's journey.
-We help you understand where your students signed up from by tracking UTM (Urchin Tracking Module) data as well as three extra custom pieces of information.
-For UTM data, you simply need to add the desired UTM parameters at the end of the URL you wish to share in your campaigns, while we track the extra custom data whether you use UTMs or not.
+We help you understand where your students signed up by tracking UTM (Urchin Tracking Module) data and three extra custom pieces of information.
+For UTM data, you simply need to add the desired UTM parameters at the end of the URL you wish to share in your campaigns while we track the extra custom data whether you use UTMs or not.
 An example looks like this:

 You can write the UTM enhanced URLs yourself or use a builder to help you out, such as this one by Google.